 A fueling-related problem is just one of the common causes of backfiring.
 An engine that gets too little gas (lean) or gets too much (rich) has a tendency to backfire.

 A lean running engine runs hot and that causes erratic fuel combustion, a rich running engine causes raw gas to enter the exhaust system where it combusts.

-There are many others reasons too, but for now, here’s a three of the less complex and easy to check and fix causes:
+There are many other reasons too, but for now, here’s three of the less complex, easy to check and fix causes:

 - Bad gas – drain out old gas and replace